Kirtsaeng v. John Wiley & Sons, Inc.: Background

 In 2008, John Wiley & Sons, Inc. filed suit against Thailand native Supap Kirtsaeng over the sale of foreign edition textbooks made outside of the United States marked for sale exclusively abroad which Kirtsaeng imported into the United States.
-When Kirtsaeng came to the US in 1997 to pursue an undergraduate degree in mathematics at Cornell University, he discovered that textbooks (not just those published by Wiley, but of other publishers too) were considerably more expensive to buy in the United States than in his home country.
+When Kirtsaeng moved to the US in 1997 to pursue an undergraduate degree in mathematics at Cornell University, he discovered that textbooks (not just those published by Wiley, but of other publishers too) were considerably more expensive to buy in the United States than in his home country.
 Kirtsaeng asked his relatives from Thailand to buy such books at home and ship them to him to sell at a profit.
 He sold the imported books on eBay, making $1.2 million in revenue, although the parties disputed the net profit amount.

 Wiley sued Kirtsaeng for copyright infringement and won in two lower courts.
 The Second Circuit Court of Appeals upheld the ban on importation of copyrighted works without the authority of the U.S. copyright owner; this set up a Circuit split with the Third Circuit and the Ninth Circuit, which had had variant approaches to the same question in other cases.

 Kirtsaeng then appealed to the Supreme Court, which granted the writ of certiorari on April 16, 2012.
 Oral argument was held October 29, and judgment was issued March 19, 2013.